tijsverkoyen/capistrano-forkcms/README.md

     require "capistrano/forkcms"

-The plugin comes with two tasks:
+The plugin comes with some tasks:

 * `forkcms:configure:composer`, which will configure the `capistrano/composer` plugin.
 * `forkcms:opcache:reset`, which will reset the opcache.